HemeraProtocol/hemera-indexer/docs/README.md

 ---

-#### `DATABASE_URL` or `--postgres-url`
+#### `POSTGRES_URL` or `--postgres-url`
 [**Required**]
-The required postgres connection URL, e.g. `postgresql+psycopg2://postgres:admin@127.0.0.1:5432/ethereum`.
+The postgresql connection url that hemera used to maintain its state. e.g. `postgresql+psycopg2://user:password@127.0.0.1:5432/postgres`.

 ---

 #### `OUTPUT` or `--output`
-The extra output selection.
-Print to console, e.g. `console`; or local json file, e.g. `jsonfile://your-file-path`; or local csv file, e.g. `csvfile://your-file-path`; or both, e.g. `console,jsonfile://your-file-path,csvfile://your-file-path`.
+[**Required**]
+You may specify the output parameter so hemera will export the data to csv or json files as well.
+If not specified the data will be printed to the console.

+If you have multi outputs, use "," to concat the files.
+The file location will be relative to your current location if you run from source code, or the `output` folder as configured in `docker-compose.yaml`.

+e.g.
+- `postgresql+psycopg2://user:password@localhost:5432/hemera_indexer`: Output will be exported to your postgres.
+- `jsonfile://output/json`: Json files will be exported to folder `output/json`
+- `csvfile://output/csv`: Csv files will be exported to folder `output/csv`
+- `console,jsonfile://output/json,csvfile://output/csv`: Multiple destinations are supported.

 ---

 #### `ENTITY_TYPES` or `--entity-types`
-[**Default**: `<value of ALL_ENTITY_COLLECTIONS>`]
+[**Default**: `<value of ALL_ENTITY_COLLECTIONS>`] Hemera indexer will export those entity types to your database and files(if `OUTPUT` is specified).
-The list of entity types to export, e.g. `block,transaction,log`.
+Full list of available entity types:
+- `block`
+- `transaction`
+- `log`
+- `token`
+- `token_transfer`
+- `trace`
+- `contract`
+- `coin_balance`

+If you didn't specify this parameter, the default entity types will be all of the above.

+You may spawn up multi hemera indexer processes, each of them is indexing different entity types to accelrate the syncing process, as traces may take much longer than other entities, checkout 'docker-compose/docker-compose.yaml' for examples.

 ---

 #### `DB_VERSION` or `--db-version`
 [**Default**: `head`]
-The database version to initialize the database, using the alembic script's revision ID to specify a version. e.g. `head` indicates the latest version, `base` indicates the empty database without any table.
+The database version to initialize the database.
+Using the Alembic script's revision ID to specify a version.
+e.g. `head`, indicates the latest version.
+Or `base`, indicates the empty database without any table.
+Default value: `head`
 ---

 #### `START_BLOCK` or `--start-block`
 The block number to start from, e.g. `0`, `1000`, etc.

+If you don't specify this, hemera will read the last synced block from the postgresql database and resume from it.

 ---

 #### `END_BLOCK` or `--end-block`
-The block number to end at, e.g. `10000`, `20000`, etc.
+The block number that ends at, e.g. `10000`, `20000`, etc.

 ---